bagisto/nextjs-commerce/README.md

 Get Bagisto Headless Commerce support on [Facebook Group](https://www.facebook.com/groups/bagisto) and [Forum](https://forums.bagisto.com/)

 ## License
-Bagisto Headles eCommerce framework that will always remain free under the [MIT License](https://github.com/bagisto/nextjs-commerce/blob/main/license.md).
+Bagisto headless eCommerce framework that will always remain free under the [MIT License](https://github.com/bagisto/nextjs-commerce/blob/main/license.md).

 ## Security Vulnerabilities
 If you think that you have found a security issue in Bagisto Headless Commerce, please do not use the issue tracker and do not post it publicly.
 Instead, all security issues must be sent to [mailto:support@bagisto.com](mailto:support@bagisto.com).